yethihahtwe/PHP-MySQL-Training/modules/02-database-foundations/02-database-structures.md

 );
 ```

-In this example, `client_id` is the primary key that uniquely identifies each client.
+In this example, `client_id` is the primary key that identifies each client.

 ### Foreign Keys

-Foreign keys establish relationships between tables:

-- A foreign key in one table refers to a primary key in another table
-- Foreign keys enforce referential integrity
-- They prevent orphaned records (records with references to non-existent data)

-Example:
+Foreign keys create relationships between tables.
+Similar to a person became a foreigner in a country abroad, a record's primary key can be a foreign key in another table (like a passport number from a native country becomes a foreigner identification number in another country).
+Foreign keys make sure a reference record actually exists in the original table and they prevent orphaned records (records with references to non-existent data).

+Example
 ```sql
 CREATE TABLE appointments (
     appointment_id INT AUTO_INCREMENT PRIMARY KEY,